-Teaching assistants provide individual and group support for the broad spectrum of need.
+Trained teaching assistants provide individual and group support for the broad spectrum of need.
 The teaching assistants work closely with the class teacher to provide an appropriately differentiated and resourced curriculum.

 We have our own resources to facilitate the development of specific needs and utilise the support and advice of external agencies.
 Where access is required to both low tech and high tech communication aids and assistive technology this is provided.
 Independent learning and development is a key aim of our provision.
-We use internal or external agencies to provide this advice.

 We have staff who are trained to meet the needs of pupils with Special Educational Needs and Disabilities and we purchase expertise and specialist input as required.